bmhatfield/kort/Readme.md

 See `./kort --help` for more

-See also `static/backup/Readme.md` for sample points and backup snippets
+See the [Point Exports](static/backup/Readme.md) page for sample points and backup snippets.

 ### Coming Soon